Raahil-08/SignSpeak/README.md

 ---

-> Made with ❤️ by Pratham Patel, Raahil Patel & Tashvi Patel
+> Made with ❤️ by Pratham Patel, Raahil Desai & Tashvi Patel